 Masters Golf Cookies are perfect for the golf fans in your life!
 Make these decorated sugar cookies to celebrate the annual tradition of golf at Augusta National, to cheer on youth golfers at the Drive, Chip and Putt competition, or to honor a birthday celebration for a golfer!

 Baking cookies for special occasions is a joy and whether you are a beginner or well-practiced, you’ll find that decorated cookies share happiness with others.
-If you are a sports fan like me, you’ll enjoy making these hole in one golf cookies, baseball cookies, football cookies, bowling cookies, or basketball cookies!
+If you are a sports fan like me, you’ll enjoy making these hole in one golf cookies, baseball cookies, football cookies, bowling cookies, simple golf ball cookies, or basketball cookies!

 If you are a golf fan, you’ll know that the Masters tournament is an annual spring event held each April.
 It is hosted at Augusta National in Augusta, Georgia.
 The top male golfers from around the world gather to compete at this famed location.
 The winner gets the green jacket, as well as a trophy and a large monetary prize.